Array jobs¶

 Please check the quick reference when needed.

-The next tutorial is about GPU computing.
+The next tutorial is about shared memory parallelism.